Clinical Psychology Ph.D. Program

 Earn your doctorate in clinical psychology at the Derner Institute.

-Since its founding in the 1950s as the first university-based professional school of clinical psychology, the Derner Institute has set the pace for doctoral-level training in the field.
+Since its founding in the 1950s as the first university-based professional school of clinical psychology, the Gordon F. Derner Institute of Advanced Psychological Studies has set the pace for doctoral-level training in the field.
 Derner’s Ph.D. program continues to be based on the scholar-practitioner model, and it has a long tradition of training students in psychodynamics and psychotherapy integration.
 Many of its faculty members and alumni are nationally and internationally recognized experts in the field.

 Why should I enroll in Adelphi’s clinical psychology doctoral program?

-- The Derner Institute has set the pace in clinical psychology training—as the first university-based professional school, accredited by the American Psychological Association (APA) since 1957.
+- The Derner Institute set the pace in clinical psychology training as the first university-based professional school, accredited by the American Psychological Association (APA) since 1957.

 - You will pursue research and clinical training with faculty members who are known nationally and internationally for their expertise in a broad range of areas, including: